 5. How to Win Friends and Influence People by Dale Caregie

 Jam-packed with practical principles that help anyone become a likable person, this self-help classic from Dale Carnegie has shaped behavioral psychology as we know it.
-The book‘s impact has been profound, and has already sold more than 15 million copies worldwide in the 80 years since it was published.
+As one of the leadership books that have stood the test of time, its impact has been profound.
+It has already sold more than 15 million copies worldwide in the 80 years since it was published.

 6. Quiet: The Power of Introverts in a World That Can't Stop Talking by Susan Cain

 In her book Quiet, Susan Cain launched a quiet revolution by highlighting the potential and unique skills possessed by introverted people, and revealing how society shuns them.
 This passionately argued and anecdote-rich book charts the rise of what she calls the Extrovert Ideal throughout the entire twentieth century, and offsets it with a list of high-octane public speakers who ironically are introverts.